Last Light

 Issue Triage

-Labels, deduplicates, and chases missing info — every 15 minutes, rain or shine.
+Labels, deduplicates, and chases missing info.
+Real-time with webhooks, or every 15 minutes via cron.

 PR Review

 Reads the diff, leaves honest feedback.
+Instant via webhooks, or polled every 30 minutes.
 Critical issues first, nits last.
-No feelings spared.

 Health Reports